acbart/acbart.github.io/_posts/2014-09-02-context-in-cognition.md

 ---
 layout: post
-title: Context in Cognition: Functions and Objects
+title: Context in Cognition - Functions and Objects
 author: Austin Cory Bart
-tags: [opinion, writing]
+tags: [opinion, teaching, programming paradigms]
 ---

 You should not start by teaching your students how to create functions and objects.
 Functions and objects are programming techniques for organizing code that has grown: functions reduce code repetition, and objects clump related data structure with the operations on that data.
 There are few <8-line program that provide a truly useful context to justify this.
 According to Situated Learning Theory, your students will not be cognitively convinced about them and will not learn as well.